 I experienced a sudden onset of Chronic Fatigue Syndrome (CFS) in July 1997, going in a few days from fully healthy to 25% of normal.
 But over a period of four years I found a way to recover, gradually returning to the same level of health I had before becoming sick.
-I have remained healthy now (2014) for more than a decade.
+I have remained healthy now (2017) for more than a decade and a half.

 I share my story in the hope that others may find in it both encouragement and practical strategies.
 Based on my experience and my observation of thousands of people who have participated in the self-help program I created, I believe that many people with CFS can experience significant improvement.
 The account of my experience on this site offers one example.
 For others, see the Success Stories on our self-help program website.